bchainhub/foxar-docs/versioned_docs/version-1/spark/writing-tests.md

 > 💡 **Tip**
 >
-> Use the [`getCode`](../reference/cheatcodes/get-code.md) cheatcode to deploy contracts with incompatible Solidity versions.
+> Use the [`getCode`](../reference/cheatcodes/get-code.md) cheatcode to deploy contracts with incompatible Ylem versions.